How to write a Business Plan?

 A profit and loss statement in the financial section of your business plan will add value to it.
 The prime advantage of including your profit and loss statement in your business plan is that it provides a partial summary of your business finances by pulling all the important data from your sales forecast, employee planning and your upfront costs on a single sheet.
 It also gives an idea of whether the company has been previously suffering from losses or making profits in the past months.

 Related: A standard profit and loss statement is composed of a range of different financial accounts that you should know about.
-Learn more about these financial accounts and associate key terminologies here.
+Learn more about accounting tax terms and about these financial accounts and associate key terminologies.

 Other important elements that you must include in the financial section of your business plan are cash flow statements and balance sheet.
 You can learn more about these essential components by speaking to our specialist strategic accountant.